daviid723/alien-invasion/README.md

 # COMMENTS

-# Still need to complete Chapter 14 for a scoring system
+# 25% of the way through Chapter 14 but I'm moving to the next project as I'm not passionate for game development